casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

 | organizationName | Yes      | Application.organization                            |
 | applicationName  | No       | Application.name                                    |

-You can use Java properties or YAML files to initialize these parameters.
+Initialize these parameters via Java properties or YAML.

 For properties: